cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    $ cms open account aws NAME

 This command will open a browser window to the credential page of AWS.
-PLease replace the NAME with your username that you created when you added your user to the IAM.
+Please replace the NAME with your username that you created when you added your user to the IAM.

-IN case you do not yet have a credentials choose the Security credentials tab and then choose Create access key.
+In case you do not yet have credentials choose the Security credentials tab and then choose to `Create access key`.
 To see the new access key, choose Show.
 Your credentials will look something like this:

 Access key ID: AAABBCCHHH7EXAMPLE Secret access key: wJalrXUtnFhsjlashlkjh/bPxRfiCYEXAMPLEKEY

-To download the key pair, choose Download .csv file.
+To download the key pair, choose `Download .csv file`.
 Store the keys in a secure location and do not by default store them in the Downloads folder.
 We recommend that you store is in ~/.cloudmesh, but before doing so make sure the permissions for ~/.cloudmesh are restricted,